-Visit www.ct.gov/TSC to use the TSC to make a direct tax payment.
-After logging into the TSC, select Composite Income Tax from the Main Menu.
+Visit www.ct.gov/TSC to variety service center use the TSC to make a direct tax payment.
+After logging into the TSC, select For Business Login.
+Next select File/Pay Form CT-1065/CT-1120SI Composite Income Tax Return.

 Then select the composite return you are filing and paying.
 Using this option authorizes DRS to electronically withdraw a payment from your bank account (checking or savings) on a date you select up to the due date.
 As a reminder, even if you pay electronically you must still file your return electronically by the due date.
 You must pay the balance due on or before the due date, to avoid penalty and interest.